France-Travail/happy_vllm/docs/endpoints/technical.md

 ## readiness (GET)

 Checks if the API is ready.
-The output is of the form:
+The format of the output is as follows:

 ```
 {